tytydraco/yessleep/out/I_Joined_a_Game_of_HideandSeek_on_the_Dark_Web.md

 “We should get moving,” I said, glancing around, aware that we’d been standing in this same position now for a few minutes.
 “I don’t like staying still for too long.
 Follow me, just act like you’re window shopping and try to blend in.”

 I wish I’d known now what was going to happen, if I did maybe I’d have done things differently.
 I’ll get into the details but right now I need to move, I’ve been here too long already.
-I’ll post the rest of this when I get to a safer place.
+[I’ll post the rest](https://www.reddit.com/r/nosleep/comments/17qwyy5/i_joined_a_game_of_hideandseek_on_the_dark_web/)of this when I get to a safer place.